raghudevopsb73/.github/profile/README.md

+### Lab Query Session (First Week Only) :
+We will have lab query session everyday, However you will be onboarded to the main session from next week, Until then for the first week we will have a saperate catchup.

+#### USE THE SAME LINK THAT YOU JOIN THE SESSION TO JOIN THE LAB QUERY SESSION.
+#### TIMING - 7.30PM IST / 10.00AM EST

 ### Youtube Videos :
 You can watch the videos of the sessions from the following link.
 This is a Youtube Playlist and everyday video will be updated to the same playlist.